Biggyalecs/server-firewall/readme.txt

 The Firewall UI option in NodeWorx should now not be used and any changes made there will not be reflected in iptables.

-There is a UI option under "ConfigServer Services" for "ConfigServer Firewall & Security" that should now be used.
+There is a UI option under "LinuxShield Services" for "LinuxShield Firewall & Security" that should now be used.

 The installation will also replace the Firewall page in NodeWorx with a dummy